kalfeher/czdsfetcher/README.md

 # czdsfetcher
-Fetch CZDS files
+Fetch CZDS files.
+AWS Lambda function written in go.

+This function makes use of several AWS services in order to remain lightweight and flexible.
+Most of the configuration resides in **SSM: Parameter Store**.
+Zone files are downloaded to an **S3** bucket, for processing by other functions.
 ## Secrets and Parameters
 The code assumes that an `AWS-Parameters-and-Secrets-Lambda-Extension` layer has been added to the lambda function.
-This will allow fetching secrets and parameters via **SSM:Parameter Store**.
+This will allow fetching secrets and parameters via **SSM: Parameter Store**.
 Parameters and secrets will be cached until execution is completed.
 No cache expiry is set.

 Secrets are fetched by referencing AWS Secrets Manager secrets from Parameter Store parameters.
 In practice this involves placing a prefix to the secret-id before calling the Parameter Store cache.
 The lambda execution role needs permission to access the secret as well as permission to read the secret prefix via the parameter store.